ltmx/Unity.QOI/README.md

 ## Credits
 - <a href="https://github.com/phoboslab/qoi">QOI Image Format</a>
-- <a href="https://github.com/alanmcgovern/QoiSharp/tree/perf-optimisations">QOISharp Encoder</a>
+- <a href="https://github.com/alanmcgovern/QoiSharp">QOISharp Encoder</a>
-- <a href="https://github.com/Ben1138/unity-qoi">Asset Importer from Ben1138</a>
+- <a href="https://github.com/Ben1138/unity-qoi">Importer from Ben1138, though modified a lot</a>

 ## LICENSE
 <p>This project is licensed under the MIT License (<a href="LICENSE">License</a>)</p>